hdehenrique/hdehenrique/README.md

 **`Data & Analytics Engineer`**

-Data & Analytics Engineer with consolidated experience in **Business Intelligence, Big Data and Data Warehousing**.
+Data & Analytics Engineer with consolidated experience in **analytics platforms, Big Data and Data Warehousing**.
 I design and build **end-to-end data platforms**, from ingestion and ETL/ELT pipelines to data modeling and analytics, always focused on **performance, data quality and business value**.

 Currently working as an **Analytics Engineer at PicPay**, developing and managing data solutions with **Databricks, Spark (PySpark), Delta Lake, Apache Airflow and AWS**, handling high-volume workloads and mission-critical pipelines.